 Assessment, Exploration and Skills Inventory

-It's normal to be undecided about career goals, and many CUNY SPS students are eager to make major career transitions.
+It's normal to be undecided about career goals, and many CUNY School of Professional Studies (CUNY SPS) students are eager to make major career transitions.
 Lots of information and resources are available to make it easier.

 Helpful ways to make career decisions: